ANNUAL REPORT FOR 1st JANUARY 2018 TO 31ST DECEMBER 2018

 Co-opted Gill Lee (from APCM 2018) as Parish Administrator

 Mandy Tomlinson (from APCM 2018) as Parish Representative for Vacancy

 Independent examiner Stapletons Chartered Certified Accountants, 4 Market Street, Crediton, EX17 2AJ

 Structure, Governance and Management

-The PCC held nine meetings during the year together with one Joint PCC meeting.
+The PCC held nine meetings during the year.

-The Electoral Roll stands at 199 names.
-Following the annual revision in the period leading up to
+The Electoral Roll stands at 164 names following the six yearly full revision of the Roll in the period leading up to the APCM 2019.

 Aim and Purpose

 The PCC has the responsibility of co-operating with the incumbent (in vacancy from 17 January 2018), in promoting in the ecclesiastical parish the whole mission of the Church: pastoral, evangelistic, social and ecumenical.

 The PCC, as part of the Crediton Benefice Community, commits itself to carry out God’s will through prayer, worship, learning and action.
 We will develop our life together as we reach out to others; affirm individual strengths; value the diversity of churchmanship across the Benefice; nurture growth, vocations and leadership; work towards greater accessibility and respect and sustain our environment.